Constitution of Carthage: "Kings" of Carthage

 Didone by Dosso Dossi, Tyrian princess and legendary founder of Carthage.

 The Phoenician-Punic world was not unaware of monarchy: indeed, Phoenician cities had kings very early on: kings were known in Byblos, Sidon, and Tyre.
 However, these kings did not wield absolute power: the hereditary Phoenician king was more the first among citizens than an absolute king.
 He was subject to pressure from his entourage (advisors), the wealthiest citizens (Council), and the people (Assemblies).
 In the metropolises, kings were in place, but nothing was certain about the situation in the colonies.
 In Cyprus, the presence of a king was assured, but in Carthage, the problem was posed.
 The legend of the founding of the city by Elissa-Didon, considered to have come from the royal family of Tyre, does not prove the introduction of a monarchical regime.
 Aristotle's text refers to "kings" (basileis), but since this dual kingship is not a proven Phoenician feature, it is all the more suspect.
-The Spartan monarchy had two kings.
+In contrast, the two kings, or archagetai under the Spartan monarchy is well-documented.

 The theory of the Carthaginian kingship was bitterly defended and developed by Gilbert Charles-Picard for the 2nd and 5th centuries BC, following in the footsteps of Karl Julius Beloch.
 It was taken up by François Decret.
 Picard demonstrates an evolution in Carthage's institutions: a monarchy was established from the city's foundation, with a Magonid dynasty reigning, according to him, between 550 and 370, followed by the Hannonids until 308.
 After this date, the monarchy would only have been hereditary.
 However, this thesis is rejected by most historians, including Maurice Sznycer, who believes that the Semitic suffetate is the only real institution behind the terms used by Greco-Roman sources.
 Serge Lancel evokes a provisional kingship for the early history of Carthage, a military command with full powers entrusted for a given and possibly renewable period by an authority not cited in the sources.

 Some historiography has also assumed monarchical ambitions, on the Hellenistic model, for the Barcids in Spain, a hypothesis also dismissed by Maurice Sznycer.